odashi/ckylark/README.md

 You can also use your original models made by `GrammarTrainer` and `WriteGrammarToTextFiles` of `Berkeley Parser`.

+And you can also use the pre-trained models listed below:

+[Ckylark Models (site language; Japanese)]: http://odaemon.com/?page=tools_ckylark_models "Ckylark Models"

 If you want to see all options, please type below:

     src/bin/ckylark --help